HK21 MEng Civil Engineering and Architecture (4 yrs)

 The selection process involves consideration of all aspects of your application.
 The key attributes we are looking for in applicants, as well as academic ability, are an interest in civil/environmental engineering, good communication skills, evidence of team working and self-management, awareness of broader social, economic and environmental issues and the potential to contribute to the University of Southampton as a learning environment and as a wider community.

 All individuals are selected and treated on their relative merits and abilities in line with the University’s Equal Opportunities Policy.
 In accordance with the University’s commitment to inclusivity, we welcome applications onto this programme of study from students with disabilities.
 Disabled applicants will be treated according to the same procedures as any other applicant with the added involvement of the Disability Office to assess their needs.
 The programme may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly any practical laboratory sessions, and we will attempt to accommodate students wherever possible.

 Typical course content

-All modules below are compulsory and total 67.5 ECTS (135 CATS).
-No optional modules will be undertaken in Part 1 All modules in Part I are taught over two semesters with formal examinations at the end of semester 2, except for Architecture 1 which is in Semester 2 only.
-Feedback on progress is provided throughout the year in many ways including via laboratory work, example sheets, tests and coursework.
+All modules below are compulsory and total 60 ECTS (120 CATS).
+All modules in Part I are taught over two semesters with formal examinations at the end of semester 2.
+No optional modules will be undertaken in Part 1.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
 More detailed information can be found in the programme handbook (or other appropriate guide).